What is Hajj in Islam? now we will answer this question.

 Actions that are compulsory upon the Muslim performing pilgrimage:

 It is compulsory for the Muslim performing Hajj or Umrah to perform the rites as they were done by the Prophet, or in the way that he ordered that they should be performed so that these acts of worship can be accepted.

 It is incumbent on the Muslim performing Hajj and others to strive in doing acts of worship, avoiding prohibited things, to guard the tongue from lying, backbiting, arguments, and bad manners.
-He should choose good companions and take lawful, pure wealth for his Hajj and umrah.
+He should choose good companions and take lawful, pure wealth for his pilgrimage and umrah.